monica08rc/dig540/01/README.md

 Part 3: Install or re-famimliarize yourself with Visual Studio Code <https://code.visualstudio.com>, the editor we will be using for text and code files.

-Part 4: Create or re-familiarize yourself with your GitHub account.
+Part 4: Create or re-familiarize yourself with your GitHub account <https://github.com>.
 Then,
-- Fork the class repository <https://github.com/craigdietrich/dig540>;
+- Fork the class repository which is located at: <https://github.com/craigdietrich/dig540>;
 - In GitHub Desktop <https://desktop.github.com>, clone your fork onto your local computer;
-- In Visual Studio Code <https://code.visualstudio.com>, edit the vocabulary.txt file like I did in the video;
+- In Visual Studio Code, edit the vocabulary.txt file like I did in the video;
 - Back in GitHub Desktop, commit your changes to GitHub;
 - In the GitHub website for your repository, create a pull request so I can see your new vocabulary term and merge it to the main branch.